timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 050-NATIONAL FLOOD INSURANCE/SUBCHAPTER II-ORGANIZATION AND ADMINISTRATION OF FLOOD INSURANCE PROGRAM/Part A-Industry Program With Federal Financial Assistance.md

 * #### (3) National Academy of Sciences evaluation
   * #### (A) Evaluation required
     * #### (i) Evaluation
-      * Upon the issuance of the rule establishing the COASTAL Formula, and each time the Administrator modifies the COASTAL Formula, the National Academy of Sciences shall—
+      * Upon publication of the COASTAL Formula in the Federal Register as required by subsection (b)(1), and each time the Administrator modifies the COASTAL Formula, the National Academy of Sciences shall—

         * (I) evaluate the expected financial impact on the national flood insurance program of the use of the COASTAL Formula as so established or modified; and